Grandson of former Va. governor charged with rape of UVa student

 In a bond hearing on Monday, Assistant Commonwealth’s Attorney Areshini Pather outlined the allegations against Baril.

-Pather said Baril bought the victim, also a UVa student, a shot at Trinity restaurant and then walked with her to his apartment.
+Pather said Baril bought the victim, also a UVa. student, a shot of alcohol at Trinity restaurant and then walked with her to his apartment.

 Pather said the woman used Baril’s bathroom and when she came out, Baril was in his underwear.
 He allegedly then assaulted her on the bed, and bit her lip and breast.